cdapio/cdap/docs/loom-docs/source/index.rst

 clusters, including software services, hardware configurations and infrastructure providers.

 This documentation provides information about Loom, its operational management capabilities, and its functionality available for both end users and administrators.
-This document presumes you have some familiarity with the SQL databases, Zookeeper, and have working knowledge of the REST protocol and Ruby programming language.
+This document presumes you have some familiarity with the SQL databases, Zookeeper, the REST protocol and the Ruby programming language.

 Contents